Danny Devine (footballer, born 1997): Carlisle United

 Devine signed for Carlisle United on 6 August 2020 following his release from Bradford City.
 In December 2020 he said he was looking forward to returning to Bradford to play against his former club.
 Devine was released by the club at the end of the 2021–22 season.

 Non-league

 He signed for Chester in August 2022.
-He moved to Farsley Celtic in February 2023.
+He moved on loan to Farsley Celtic in February 2023, before signing permanently for Guiseley in August 2023.
+In November 2023, he joined Gainsborough Trinity.
+He broke his leg in February 2024.
+In December 2024, he signed for Liversedge.
+He made his debut as a substitute, saying he wanted to start games for the club.